 The system took advantage of the growing availability of high-speed Internet for data retrieval.
-It also created processes to automate the retrieval of data from the field equipment to master stations at each utility and a "Master Master" station at Texas A&M headquarters.
-This made data collection much more efficient and greatly reduced the level of manpower required for this function.
+It automated data retrieval to utility-owned master stations, and to a "Master Master" station at Texas A&M. This made data collection more efficient and reduced manpower requirements.

-Participating utilities were more directly involved during the second phase as well.
-After installing prototype equipment in their substations, they had responsibility for investigating the cause of any interruption, outage or other abnormal occurrence on the monitored feeders.
-They also had responsibility for determining which data from their prototype was associated with these events.
+Participating utilities were more directly involved during the second phase.
+After installing prototype equipment, they were responsible for investigating interruptions, outages, and other abnormal occurrences.
+They also were responsible for determining which recorded data was associated with these events.
 The utility companies needed direct access to the data to do this.
-Design of the prototype system therefore included master station software that allowed each utility to access the collected waveforms from its own prototype(s) and attach classification codes and other information related to those waveforms.
+Master station software therefore allowed each utility direct access to collected waveforms and means to attach classification codes and other information related to those waveforms.

-The expanded effort resulted in the acquisition of a large volume of data and the characterization of numerous normal and abnormal feeder events.
-When configuring data collection devices there is an inherent tradeoff involved - set triggers sensitively and capture a large amount of data, much of which is of little direct value or interest, or set triggers insensitively and miss some events that truly would have been of interest.
+The expanded effort resulted in a large volume of data and the characterization of numerous normal and abnormal feeder events.
+As previously noted, configuring data collection devices always involves a tradeoff between data sensitivity and data overload.
 The tradeoff analysis and decisions were particularly important and difficult at the beginning of the DFA data collection effort.
 There was no prior body of work to guide researchers regarding the types or levels of signals they might encounter.
-There was little knowledge about apparatus failure modes and even less knowledge about how progressive failures might manifest themselves electrically.
-A further consideration was that incipient faults do not occur with great frequency.
-Therefore it is important to be configured sensitively enough to capture these infrequent events when they do occur.
+There was little knowledge about apparatus failure modes and even less knowledge about how progressive failures manifest themselves electrically over time.
+Because incipient faults do not occur with great frequency, it is important to be configured sensitively enough to capture these infrequent events when they do occur.

-As a result of these sensitivity considerations and tradeoff analysis, and in light of the fact that early weeks and months of the project held much uncertainty in terms of the types and levels of signals to be discovered, the data collection equipment was designed with considerable flexibility in its ability to be configured and initial default threshold settings were quite sensitive.
-The systems allowed remote reconfiguration to adjust sensitivity if a particular unit clearly was capturing more or less data than appropriate.
-A bias was maintained toward high sensitivity to avoid missing important events, although that meant that a large amount of normal system data would be captured and would have to be retrieved, processed, archived, etc.
+As a result of these sensitivity considerations and tradeoff analysis, and in light of the fact that early weeks and months of the project held much uncertainty about characteristics of signals to be discovered, the data-collection equipment was designed with considerable flexibility in its ability to be configured, and initial, default settings were quite sensitive.
+The systems allowed remote reconfiguration to adjust sensitivity when a particular unit clearly was capturing more or less data than appropriate.
+A bias was maintained toward high sensitivity, to avoid missing important events, although that meant that numerous, normal-system events would be captured and would have to be retrieved, analyzed, archived, etc.

-As expected this data collection philosophy resulted in the capture of a very large number of events, the vast majority of which were normal system events such as capacitors switching, large motors starting, and the like.
-Project personnel developed considerable knowledge about the types and levels of signals that occur as various apparatus begin to deteriorate.
-They also became quite adept at analyzing captured waveforms and using these waveforms to recognize the underlying causal power system events.
-Utility engineers provided much-needed feedback to determine details about failures that occurred and the resulting captured data.
+As expected, this data-collection philosophy captured many events, the vast majority of which were normal system operations, such as capacitors switching and large motors starting.
+Project personnel developed considerable knowledge about the signals that occur as various apparatus begin to deteriorate.
+They became adept at analyzing captured waveforms and using these waveforms to recognize underlying, causal, power-system events.
+Utility engineers provided much-needed feedback to determine details about failures that occurred.
 As the project progressed and personnel became better able to diagnose failures and incipient failures from captured data, feedback from utility engineers continued to validate those diagnoses.

-A significant number of failure modes were documented during this phase of the project.
-During the current Phase III project, personnel have continued to take advantage of the now-installed network of prototype systems.
-Continued data collection and analysis help to refine characterization methodologies.
-These efforts also continue to document additional types of failure modes and enhance the robustness of their characterization.
+The expanded data-collection effort of Phase II documented numerous failures and failure precursors.
+The Phase III project continued to take advantage of the installed network of prototype systems.
+Data from these systems continues to document additional types of failure modes and enhance the robustness of their characterization.

-To date the projects have successfully identified and documented a wide variety of failures, incipient failures, and operational problems with apparatus, including one or more episodes of each of the following.
+The various phases of the project successfully identified and documented a wide variety of failures, incipient failures, and operational problems with apparatus, including one or more episodes of each of the following.

 - Voltage regulator failure

 - LTC controller failure

 - Lightning arrestor failure

-- Repetitive overcurrent faults
+- Recurrent overcurrent faults

 - Line switch/cutout failure

 - In-line splice failure

 - Cable failures

 - Main substation cable failure

 - Primary URD cable failure

 - Secondary overhead cable failure

 - Secondary URD cable failure

 - Tree/vegetation contacts

 - Contacts with primary

 - Contacts with secondary services